JNathan18/AI4EO_Final_Project/README.md

    Predict on a second, previously untouched tile; NDWI recomputed on-the-fly.

 8. **Evaluate & analyse**
    This includes a Confusion matrix as well as f1-scores, precision, recall and accuracy for our classes, overlay of our classification against the ACA as the ground truth.
+Here we also discuss the environmental impact of training such a model.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>